Max-i Fieldbus

 • It is possible to make a complete bus interface in one integrated circuit (IC), which is small and cheap enough to be built into even the smallest and most price sensitive actuator, sensor or lamp, gets its supply voltage of 20 V (15.4 - 24.6 V) directly from the bus and only needs an absolute minimum amount of external components - often only a few small ceramic capacitors.

 • It is possible to use cheap, standard, unshielded and un-terminated installation cables instead of special communication cables.
-This saves a lot of money and troubles with shield connection and shield currents and makes it possible to transfer much more power over the bus than any other fieldbus - up to more kW.
+This saves a lot of money and troubles with shield connection and shield currents and makes it possible to transfer much more power over the bus than any other fieldbus - up to over 1 kW.

 • It uses bit-wise bus arbitration, which has many very important benefits compared to any other access method: